cosmos/ibc-go/docs/migrations/v4-to-v5.md

 return txResponse, nil
 ```

-Ano for chains on Cosmos SDK 0.46 and above, it is now done like this:
+And for chains on Cosmos SDK 0.46 and above, it is now done like this:

 ```go
 txMsgData := &sdk.TxMsgData{